Beware of Pickpockets: A Practical Attack against Blocking Cards: Attack Evaluation

 \section{Attack Evaluation}

-To evaluate the effectiveness of our attack, we consider $11$ blocking cards, among the $14$ selected ones, and a MIFARE Ultralight and a MIFARE Classic as smart cards to be protected.
-We ignore the three that have a shielding approach.
-In fact, these blocking cards provide effective protection by completely obfuscating the signal from the smart card.
-We specifically select MIFARE Ultralight and MIFARE Classic smart cards due to their wide adoption in several systems and their lack of internal security mechanisms.
-We believe that the main use case scenario is to rely on the blocking cards to protect smart cards, which would otherwise be left exposed to attacks.
-In contrast, smart cards equipped with embedded security mechanisms, such as MIFARE Plus and MIFARE DESFire, make them more challenging to exploit.
+To evaluate the effectiveness of our attack, we considered the $11$ reactive blocking cards and a MIFARE Ultralight and a MIFARE Classic as smart cards to be protected.
+We specifically select MIFARE Ultralight and MIFARE Classic smart cards due to their wide adoption in several systems and lack of internal security mechanisms.
+We believe the main use case scenario relies on blocking cards to protect smart cards, which would otherwise be exposed to attacks.
+In contrast, smart cards with embedded security mechanisms, such as MIFARE Plus and MIFARE DESFire, make them more challenging to exploit.

 Here, we describe our experimental setup (i.e., Section~\ref{ssec:setup}), our evaluation criteria (i.e., Section~\ref{ssec:evaluation_criteria}), and the results obtained after demodulating the signals collected from the MIFARE Ultralight (i.e., Section~\ref{ssec:results_ultralight}) and from the MIFARE Classic (i.e., Section~\ref{ssec:results_classic}).